ikr/500px-slideshow/README.md

 And then, with one click, view the slide show of all the "Popular", "Editor's choice", or "Top Week Favorites" pictures respectively.

-Should also work with a selected photographer profile page, or with your own "Favorites" list.
+Also works with a selected photographer's profile page, or with your own "Favorites" list.

 #License: MIT